-Basic Project Information section must be completed no later than April 2, 2025, for the application to continue.
+Basic Project Information section and section A of the Colonia Support Documentation page must be completed no later than April 2, 2025, for the application to continue.

 TDA reserves the right to require consultation with Grant Applicants to provide feedback and specific technical assistance.